rtCamp/login-with-google/readme.txt

 Ultra minimal plugin to let your users login to WordPress applications using their Google accounts.
 No more remembering hefty passwords!

+An optional **Notes → Slack** settings tab can send direct messages for native WordPress Notes and replies.
+This feature requires WordPress 6.9 or newer and a site-owned Slack bot.
+See [setup and limitations](https://github.com/rtCamp/login-with-google/blob/develop/docs/NOTES_SLACK.md).

 ### Initial Setup

 1. Create a project from [Google Developers Console](https://console.developers.google.com/apis/dashboard) if none exists.